akka/alpakka/docs/src/main/paradox/elasticsearch.md

 ### Typed messages

-Also, it's possible to stream messages which contains any classes by defining `JsonFormat`.
+Also, it's possible to stream messages which contains any classes.
+In Scala, spray-json is used for JSON conversion, so defining the mapped class and `JsonFormat` for it is necessary.
+In Java, Jackson is used, so just define the mapped class.

 Scala
-: @@snip (../../../../elasticsearch/src/test/scala/akka/stream/alpakka/elasticsearch/ElasticsearchSpec.scala) { #define-jsonformat }
+: @@snip (../../../../elasticsearch/src/test/scala/akka/stream/alpakka/elasticsearch/ElasticsearchSpec.scala) { #define-class }

+Java
+: @@snip (../../../../elasticsearch/src/test/java/akka/stream/alpakka/elasticsearch/ElasticsearchTest.java) { #define-class }

 Use `ElasticsearchSource.typed` and `ElasticsearchSink.typed` to create source and sink instead.

 Scala
 : @@snip (../../../../elasticsearch/src/test/scala/akka/stream/alpakka/elasticsearch/ElasticsearchSpec.scala) { #run-typed }

-In Java, import @scaladoc[SprayJsonSupport](akka.stream.alpakka.elasticsearch.javadsl.SprayJsonSupport$) members statically to use spray-json easily.

-Java
-: @@snip (../../../../elasticsearch/src/test/java/akka/stream/alpakka/elasticsearch/ElasticsearchTest.java) { #import-spray-json-support }

-and define `JsonFormat` as following:

-Java
-: @@snip (../../../../elasticsearch/src/test/java/akka/stream/alpakka/elasticsearch/ElasticsearchTest.java) { #define-jsonformat }

-Then we can stream typed messages in Java.

 Java
 : @@snip (../../../../elasticsearch/src/test/java/akka/stream/alpakka/elasticsearch/ElasticsearchTest.java) { #run-typed }